Agrarvolution/com.agrarvolution.autotimecodecorrection/ReadMe.md

 - - -

 ### Changelist
+- 0.3.0 <-> 01.02.2024 (Focus on Bridge)
+    - Complete rework of the "backend" code
+    - Repair part moved into it's own panel
+    - Small bug fixes

 - 0.2.2 <-> 13.11.2022
     - Timecode metadata can now be exported to csv (Bridge only)
     - Timecode related metadata in audio files is handled better (Bridge only)